-100 days, these strongest increments entirely result from the step-and-stare phase.
-A much smaller increment of up to 5% is seen in the 250- to 500-days bin, which results from the three-year observing phase.
+The largest increments of up to a factor of two are obtained for the 3+1 mission scenario.
+As they occur for $P{\rm orb}$ within 20-100 days, these strongest increments entirely result from the stepand-stare phase.
+A much smaller increment of up to 5% is seen in the 250- to 500-days bin, which results from the 3-yr observing phase.

 This study emphasizes the importance of single-transit detections for the study of the architecture of Solar System analogs.
-Further figures for different mission scenarios and planet populations can be found in the Online repository3.
+Further figures for different mission scenarios and planet populations can be found in the Online repository.